linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

   - For users fall within the obesity range: Provide Obesity Treatment based on their specific condition.
 We need a detailed personalized guidance on their diet, exercise and mental health for them.

-  &rarr; We need to investigate the Weight Status of most customers to know which group of our customers mainly belong to.
-Then develop marketing campaigns suitable for that key customer group.

   &rarr; Of course, the amount of data above is too small to analyze.
 We should retest this section with a larger amount of data.

+  &rarr; We need to investigate the Weight Status of most users to know which group our users mainly belong to.
+Then develop marketing campaigns suitable for that group.

 ### 4.2.
 Sleeptime <a name="Sleeptime"></a>